FirstDraftGIS/is-a-place-counter/README.md

 ```

 # Useful for Machine Learning
 You can use this data to decide whether a word is meant as a place or not.
-Using this data, a machine can learn that "the" is obviously never meant as a place whereas London is usually meant as a place.
+Using this data, a machine can learn that "the" is obviously never meant as a place whereas "London" is usually meant as a place, but can be a name on rare occasions.

 # Contact
 daniel.j.dufour@gmail.com